Bixby at a Glance & FAQs

 - What type of incentive systems or tracking systems does the school have, if any?
 How does it encourage intrinsic motivation?
 What does disciplining look like?

 - Are there any partnerships that the school has in the community that provide opportunities for growth and learning beyond the school gates?
-We currently have several partnerships, such as those with Maker Boulder, Morningstar, Summit Middle School, Blue Sky Bridge and Calwood.
+We currently have several partnerships, such as those with Maker Boulder, Morningstar, Summit Middle School, Blue Sky Bridge and CalWood.
 In addition, we have a wide variety of community partners who join us each year.
 Earlier this year, we have had a family that is in the sustainable development field make adobe bricks in our preschool.
 Last week we welcomed an Indian dance troupe from CU.
 We are exploring additional partnerships, with an eye towards issues of sustainability and inclusivity.
-We were fortunate to recently acquire two vans which we expect will enable us to take more frequent trips to local resources and partners.
+We were fortunate to have two vans which enable us to make frequent trips to local resources and partners.